levigutt/mouse-chording/readme.md

 The basic idea is that while holding down a mouse button, the other mouse buttons become shortcuts for custom actions.
 Like cut, paste, or anything you'd like.
-It's a powerful feature that can increase productivty and reduce fatique.
+It's a powerful feature that can increase productivity and reduce fatigue.

 I first became aware of this when I tried Acme (the plan9 editor), with its [mouse chords](http://acme.cat-v.org/mouse).
 Using Acme as my editor did not